StevenBlack/vocab/million-dollar-words.md

 ### polymorphous
 Occurring in any number of varied forms, such as the voice of a mockingbird which can imitate other birds or the changing colors of a chameleon.
-Say POL-EE- MORF-us.

 ### polysemous
 Ambiguous in the sense of having several different meanings.
 An artfully concise book title that could be interpreted in several different ways is polysemous.
 Abraham Lincoln's famous book review, "People who like this sort of thing will find this the sort of thing they like" is polysemous.
-Pronounce it POLL-EE- SEEM-us.

 ### pontificate